tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapi_step5_components_object.md

 {% include course_image.html filename="step5_bswaggeruiprogress" ext_print="png" ext_web="png" alt="Responses object defined in components" caption="Responses object defined in components" %}

-In the Response section, observe how the Example Value code has been dynamically pulled together from the `example` values in the schema to show a sample response.
+In the Response section, observe how the Example Value code has been dynamically built from the `example` values in the schema to show a sample response.

 Also, click the **Model** link to see how the descriptions of each element appear in an expandable/collapsible way: